-6 Conclusion
+6 CONCLUSION

 This study analyzes the growth and welfare effects of monetary policy in a Schumpeterian growth model in which both vertical sectors engage in R&D activities under a CIA constraint.
-We find that a higher nominal interest rate reallocates resources from the more cash-constrained R&D sector to the less constrained one.
-In addition to the usual growth-decreasing effect of a high interest rate due to increased R&D costs, the cross-sector reallocation of R&D labor can generate a growth-enhancing effect, which could lead to an inverted-U relation between the nominal interest rate and economic growth.
+We show that a higher nominal interest rate reallocates resources from the more cash-constrained R&D sector to the less constrained one.
+Under the condition that the less constrained R&D sector is more productive than the more constrained one, this reallocation is growth-enhancing.
+We show that the interaction of this cross-R&Dsector effect and the usual growth-decreasing manufacturing-R&D-reallocation effect of a nominal interest rate increase can lead to an inverted-U relation between the nominal interest rate and economic growth.

-Moreover, we examine the necessary and sufficient conditions for the (sub)optimality of Friedman rule in relation to the underinvestment and overinvestment of R&D in the decentralized equilibrium.
+Moreover, we examine the necessary and sufficient conditions for the (sub)optimality of the Friedman rule in relation to the underinvestment and overinvestment of R&D in the decentralized equilibrium.
 We find that this relation crucially depends on the relative strength of CIA constraints and the relative productivity between the R&D sectors.
 These factors determine the interaction among the welfare effects brought about by the reallocation of different types of labor, and thereby determine the optimal design of monetary policy.
-We show analytically that
+We show analytically that R&D overinvestment is sufficient but not necessary for the zero nominal rate policy to be suboptimal as long as the more productive R&D sector is not severely more CIA-constrained than the less productive R&D sector.